tgroechel/W18-280/lab01-setup/README.md

 ## Tips for this class
 - By far most limiting factor in this class?
-Time
 - Common pitfalls
+	- Start early
+	- Come to OH early
+	- Submit early and often
+	- Keep style up as you go
 - Partner or nawe?
 - Cheating?
 - OH, 2-8pm all weekdays